 We see all throughout the Bible that God is our sustainer, every good gift we have comes from him.
 This is why it makes total sense before we eat a meal to bow our heads, not just in a sense of rote religious routine, but in a heart that it is grateful, that realizes there is no way I would have this bread right now unless God provided it.
 So I am gonna pause and just thank God for it and at the same time, I am gonna be reminded that my ultimate sustenance doesn’t come from breakfast, lunch or dinner.
 My ultimate sustenance comes from God.
 I look to him, not ultimately to the things of this world, for sustenance in my life.

 All glory be to your name as the one who gives all good gifts, and we praise you, oh God.
-We praise you that when the day comes and all the good gifts we have in this world are gone, even our breath itself, we will still have you as the giver, and so we can say to live as Christ and to die is gain.
+We praise you that when the day comes and all the our good gifts are gone.
+Even when our breath itself is gone, we will still have you as the giver.
+So we can say to live as Christ and to die is gain.
 All glory be to you oh God, the giver of all good gifts.
 In Jesus’ name we pray.
 Amen.